deNBI/cloud-user-docs/wiki/Compute_Center/Freiburg.md

 ### Storage

 We provide all registered users a quota of 250GB.
-You can request more for a limited time by visiting https://usegalaxy.eu/quota-increase.
+You can request more storage space for a limited time by visiting https://usegalaxy.eu/quota-increase.

 ### Updates